retreatguru/rbg-connect/programs-remote-listings/readme.txt

 = how can I get help =

-email support@retreat.guru if you need help.
-Or send us a messing while logged in to our system at secure.retreat.guru.
+email support@retreat.guru or phone 1-888-881-0404 if you need help.
+Or send us a message while logged in to our system at https://secure.retreat.guru/wp-admin/.

 == Screenshots ==